 Chinese rare book collection: It contains over 800 titles in over 11,000 volumes dated before 1795, including 43 titles printed during the Song (960-1279) and Yuan (1271-1368) Dynasties, and manuscripts that were hand copied by well-known scholars.
-The East Asian Library has published a Chinese rare book catalog 柏克萊加州大学東亞圖書館中文古籍善本書志 (2005), and a catalog on its rare Chinese manuscripts 柏克萊加州大學東亞圖書館藏稿鈔校本叢刊 (2006, 2013).
-The collection of rare books from the Song and Yuan period in the library was also published in 2014.
+41 titles of the Song Yuan rare books have been reprinted in China. 柏克萊加州大學東亞圖書館藏宋元珍本叢刊 (2014).
+The East Asian Library has published a Chinese rare book catalog 柏克萊加州大学東亞圖書館中文古籍善本書志 (2005), A relatively comprehensive catalog of the Chinese books (pre-1912) is published in 2017.

 The Stone and Bronze Rubbings: The collection includes more than 2,000 items of fine model copybooks of Chinese calligraphy and stone rubbings.
 A two volume catalog 柏克萊加州大學東亞圖書館藏碑帖 was published by the East Asian library in 2008.
 The library also purchased a collection of rubbings compiled by the well-known Qing Dynasty antiquarian Chen Jieqi 陳介祺, entitled 簠齋存古餘錄.